1-12: Multiple Conditions

 precipBool = (precipitation == "Rain" | precipitation == "Snow")

-The result for all three of these commands is a 14-value Boolean (also called logical) vector:
+The result for all three of these commands is a Boolean (a.k.a., logical) vector with 14 values:

 sunnyDayBool logi [1:14] FALSE FALSE TRUE FALSE...